Moesif/apidocs/source/index.html.md

   - management-api/management-api

 search: true
 code_clipboard: true
 ---

 # Moesif API Reference

+Moesif is an API analytics and monetization service to grow your API products.
+With Moesif, you can quickly get started with API Observability, API monetization and usage-based billing.

-Moesif is an analytics and monetization platform for API products.
-This reference is for v1 of the Moesif APIs.
+ With Moesif, you cam This reference is for v1 of the Moesif APIs.
 For an overview on the Moesif platform, see the [developer docs](/docs) or [implementation guides](https://www.moesif.com/implementation)

 There are two APIs: